SEENN: Towards Temporal Spiking Early-Exit Neural Networks: Methodology

 which means the maximum probability in $\rvp$.
 The CS is a signal that measures the level of uncertainty.
 If the CS is high enough (\eg CS$ =0.99$), the prediction distribution will be highly deterministic; otherwise (\eg CS$ =\frac{1}{M}$), the prediction distribution is uniform and extremely uncertain.

-A line of work~\citep{teerapittayanon2016branchynet, guo2017calibration} has shown that the level of uncertainty is highly correlated with the accuracy of the neural networks.
+A line of work~\cite{teerapittayanon2016branchynet, guo2017calibration} has shown that the level of uncertainty is highly correlated with the accuracy of the neural networks.
 For input samples with deterministic output prediction, the neural network typically achieves high accuracy, which corresponds to relatively \emph{easy} samples.
 Hence, we can utilize this property as an indicator of how many time steps should be assigned to this sample.
 We adopt a simple thresholding mechanism, \ie given a preset threshold $\alpha$, we iterate each timestep and once the confidence score is higher than $\alpha$, the accumulated output is used for prediction.
-A diagram describing this method can be found in \autoref{fig_ee_snn_i}.
+Appendix \ref{appendix_dcs} demonstrates the distribution of confidence scores changes with different numbers of timesteps.
+A diagram describing this method can be found in \autoref{fig_seenn}(a).